ShaneBonkowski/Shanes-Games-Webpage-Repo/README.md

 ## Open Source Philosophy

 I believe in the power of open source and collaboration.
 All games featured on the platform are open source, allowing anyone to modify, enhance, and contribute to the codebase.
 I encourage developers of all skill levels to get involved.

+## Formatting

+### Python
+For Python, the `black` formatter is used in order to enforce PEP-8 formatting.

+### JavaScript, html, css
+For JavaScript, html, and css the `Prettier - Code Formatter` is used.

+### Setting up VisualStudio (VSCode) to auto-format
+- Download `prettier` and `black` formatter extensions in VSCode.
+Be sure to select the verified extensions from the trusted sources (`Prettier` and `Microsoft` respectively)!
+- Go into `Settings` and at the top search bar type `@lang:{language name} Default Formatter` for each language mentioned above. e.g. `@lang:html Default Formatter`, `@lang:JavaScript Default Formatter, etc.
+- For each language, specify the correct formatter as the default.
+This means `black` for Python, and `Prettier` for JavaScript, html, and css!